Diversity, Equity, and Inclusion Training for Faculty and Staff

 Global cultural awareness is an understanding of practices and values of other cultures that enables employees to work more effectively on global teams and helps provide tools for your teams so that they can practice global cultural competence in all areas of your business.

 After completing all 10 e-learning modules, you will receive a brief confidential survey to share your thoughts and opinions about the e-learning modules and our DEI learning journey so far.
 Your feedback and engagement in this work are important to us.
 Keep in mind, unless you choose to provide your name or other personal information, your responses will be completely anonymous.
-The survey should take about five minutes to complete.
+The survey should take no more than five minutes to complete.

 We look forward to furthering our learning commitment toward diversity, equity, and inclusion, which will help us continue to build a more just and equitable culture at Illinois Tech.